Dynamically change element content

 Compare

-element where theexpression
+element where the expression

-is used, and others are ignored. - Owing to the XML format, it can often be easiest to wrap the expression
+- Owing to the XML format, it can often be easiest to wrap the expression

 definition in a